 The Problem: Head injury is the leading cause of injury and death in bicycling accidents.
 Survivors of crashes may face lifelong chronic complications associated with Traumatic Brain Injury (TBI).
 Bicycle helmet use reduces the risk of injury by 80%, although they are underutilized by all age groups.
 CDC: Injury Prevention and Control.

 The Problem: Youth violence is an enormous public health problem in the United States, with homicide standing as the third leading cause of death for people between the ages of 10 and 24.
 CDC: Youth Violence Fast Facts.
 Juvenile court systems have often been criticized for inadequately deterring and poorly preventing recidivism among violent youthful offenders.
 Steiner B, Hemmens C, Bell V. Legislative W

 The Problem: Tooth decay, also known as dental caries, remains a major public health problem.
 Though largely preventable, it is the most common chronic disease for kids aged 6 to 11 years old and teens aged 12-19 years old. .
 CDC Dental Caries Fact Sheet.
 Advanced tooth decay can cause significant pain and loss of the teeth, and can be costly to treat.
 CDC: Oral Health: At a Glance: 2009.

-The Problem: Tobacco use is a source of chronic and fatal illnesses for users and persons with secondary exposureindividuals who receive secondary exposure.
-Smoking is responsible for approximately one in five deaths in the United States, causing 480,000 deaths annually.
-Smoking increases risk for stroke by up to four times, coronary heart disease by up to four times, lung cancer by about 25 times, and lowers overall health.
-Quitting smoking vastly reduces health risks; within 2-5 years of cessation, risk of stroke drops to that of a non-smoker.
+The Problem: Tobacco use is a source of chronic and fatal illnesses for users and persons with secondary exposure.
+Smoking is responsible for approximately 1 in 5 deaths in the United States, causing 480,000 deaths annually.
+Smoking increases risk for stroke by 2-4 times, coronary heart disease by 2-4 times, lung cancer by about 25 times, and lowers overall health.
+Quitting smoking vastly reduces risk; within 2-5 of cessation, risk of stroke drops to that of a non-smoker.